-Burgess Elementary School Principal Daniel Carlson, Town of Sturbridge, 2009 Annual Town Report.
+7 Burgess Elementary School Principal Daniel Carlson, Town of Sturbridge, 2009 Annual Town Report

-Charlie Blanchard, Burgess Elementary School Building Committee, Burgess Elementary School MA-CHPS scorecard
+Charlie Blanchard, Burgess Elementary School Building Committee, Burgess Elementary School MA-CHPS scorecard four full-time and three part-time civilian dispatchers and one full-time administrative assistant.
+In addition, there is one part-time animal control officer.

-Chris Tanguay, "Tantasqua looks to Sun," Sturbridge Evening News, June 13, 2010.
+9 Chris Tanguay, "Tantasgua looks to Sun," Southbridge Evening News, June 13, 2010.

-Town of Sturbridge 2008 and 2009 Annual Town Reports, Town of Sturbridge website, Police Chief Thomas Ford, Police administrative assistant Melissa Rozzen, Massachusetts Crime Reporting Unit www.ucrstats.com, ADA study
+10 Town of Sturbridge 2008 and 2009 Annual Town Reports, Town of Sturbridge website, Police Chief Thomas Ford, Police administrative assistant Melissa Rozzen, Massachusetts Crime Reporting Unit www.ucrstats.com, ADA study

-Police Department, working with the school administration, has applied for a federal grant to fund and fill the position of a full-time school resource officer in the schools.
+These staffing levels need to be bolstered by three to four new full-time positions now and six additional positions in the next decade, according to the Police Chief.
+(No additional Police positions have been included in the Fiscal 2011 budget.)
+The Police Department, working with the school administration, has applied for a federal grant to fund and fill the position of a full-time school resource officer in the schools.
 Currently, responding to incidents at the schools have been tying up officers on nearly a daily occurrence, taking them away from other duties.